€38,50 EUR

 This newly developed wax comes in solid block form and comes packed in 10kg slabs from the manufacturer.
 For smaller quantities, we break the wax down at our on-site processing center into smaller, more manageable lumps/shards.

-Originally developed for high (natural) fragrance levels in container candles, where the fragrance helps to plasticize the wax and reduces its tendency to crack.
+Originally developed for high (natural) fragrance levels the fragrance helps to plasticize the wax and reduces its tendency to crack.

 This wax melts at 50 °C and has a recommended pouring temperature of between 55-60 °C but to use in clamshells the maximum is 55ºC or else the plastic will be deformed.

-This wax has been chosen by a high-end fragrance house in France, where it was the only one with the desired odor and stability.
+This wax was chosen by a high-end fragrance house in France, where it was the only one with the desired odor and stability.

 It has been extensively tested in poured t-lights and melts, where the bright white color and smooth crystallization are appreciated.